2024 Summer Olympics Parade of Nations: Parade order

 Greece sailed out first, as the nation of the ancient and first modern Olympic Games, followed by the IOC Refugee Olympic Team, composed of refugees from several countries.
 Per the revised protocol introduced at the 2020 Summer Olympics, Australia was antepenultimate as the host of the 2032 Summer Olympics in Brisbane, the United States was penultimate as the host of the 2028 Summer Olympics in Los Angeles, and host nation France entered last.
+The United States being penultimate and France entering last also served as a preview of how the parade of nations will end during the opening ceremony of the 2030 Winter Olympics; two days before the opening ceremony, the IOC awarded the French Alps the 2030 games and the United States got the 2034 Winter Olympics in Salt Lake City.

 Other teams sailed in alphabetical order in the language of the host country (French), according to tradition and IOC guidelines.
-However, unlike previous Olympic Games, the name boards accompanying the teams were displayed in only English instead of French.
+Interestingly, the name boards had the English names of the delegations on the port side, from which the parading athletes and officials waved to the cameras; the French names faced the starboard side, as briefly seen when the Refugee Team's boat passed by one camera on that side behind the athletes.

 The United States Olympic team waves to onlookers during the opening ceremonies as its boat cruises along the River Seine.

 While most countries entered teams under their short names, several entered under more formal or alternative names, sometimes due to political or naming disputes or for historical reasons.
 The People's Republic of China (commonly known as China), entered as the "People's Republic of China" (République populaire de Chine) under C. The Republic of the Congo entered as just "Congo", right before the Democratic Republic of the Congo, which entered under its full name (République démocratique du Congo).
 Similarly, South Korea entered as "Republic of Korea" (République de Corée) under C while North Korea entered as "Democratic People's Republic of Korea" (République populaire démocratique de Corée).
 The team from the United Kingdom entered as Great Britain (Grande-Bretagne), for historical reasons, and the team from Taiwan as "Chinese Taipei" (Chinese Taipei).
 Additionally, Brunei, the United States, East Timor, Hong Kong, Iran, Laos, Moldova, Syria, and Tanzania all entered under their formal names, respectively "Brunei Darussalam" (Brunei Darussalam), "United States of America" (États-Unis d'Amérique), "Democratic Republic of Timor-Leste" (République démocratique du Timor-Leste), "Hong Kong, China" (Hong Kong, Chine), "Islamic Republic of Iran" (République islamique d' Iran), "Lao People's Democratic Republic" (République populaire démocratique Lao), "Republic of Moldova" (République de Moldova), "Syrian Arab Republic" (République arabe syrienne), and "United Republic of Tanzania" (République-Unie de Tanzanie).

 This is the first Olympics where the delegations of Cape Verde, the Czech Republic and Turkey were introduced under the names Cabo Verde, Czechia (Tchéquie) and Türkiye respectively.